CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

 ## Exercise 4: Azure Boards and Test plans

+In this exercise, you'll explore about Azure boards and Azure test plans.
+Azure Boards provides software development teams with the interactive and customizable tools they need to manage their software projects.
+Azure Test Plans provides rich and powerful tools everyone in the team can use to drive quality and collaboration throughout the development process.
+The easy-to-use, browser-based test management solution provides all the capabilities required for planned manual testing.

 ### Task 1: Connect Azure Board with GitHub

-We can automate our project tracking with the Azure Board integration for GitHub.
-In this task, you will connect your Azure DevOps project's board to your GitHub repository.
+In this task, you will connect your Azure DevOps project's board to your GitHub repository using Azure Boards app for GitHub to support the integration between Azure Boards and GitHub.
+This app is free for both public and private repositories.
+You'll also explore about work items.

 1. In your browser open GitHub Marketplace by navigating to the below URL: